Skip to main content

 Dental emergencies can take many forms, and recognising when a situation may benefit from prompt professional assessment is important.
 While not every dental concern constitutes an emergency, certain symptoms and situations may warrant seeking out-of-hours care.

 Severe toothache is one of the most common reasons patients seek urgent dental help.
 Pain that is persistent, intense, or worsening — particularly if it disrupts sleep or daily activities — may indicate an underlying issue such as infection or significant decay that benefits from timely evaluation.
-Our guide on sudden tooth pain while sleeping offers practical advice for managing overnight dental pain.

 Lost or broken fillings and crowns can sometimes expose sensitive tooth structure, causing discomfort or increasing the risk of further damage.
 While not always a medical emergency, these situations can be distressing and may benefit from timely professional review, particularly if accompanied by pain.